Michaeluser/Michaeluser/README.md

 Greetings!
 My name is Mykhailo Chepara.
 I'm a student of Slovak Technical University of Bratislava, currently studying at Faculty of Informatics and Information Technologies.
-My interests include Data Analysis and Data Science as well as working, occasionally on small pet projects.
+My interests include AI/ML Engineering, Data Analysis, Data Science as well as working, occasionally on small pet projects.

 <!--
 **Michaeluser/Michaeluser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.